Skip to content

 2. 10

 If you have a Red-White-Red - Card or the EU Blue Card and have not yet worked 21 full months on the basis of this permit, you cannot work for another employer without further ado.
-Instead, you must go through what is known as a change of purpose process ("Zweckänderungsverfahren").
-You must submit your change of purpose application ("Zweckänderungsantrag") to the correct branch of the immigration authorities and your application will be reviewed again by various Austrian authorities.
-However, since the authorities already know you, this procedure is usually faster than an initial application procedure.
-You cannot start working for your new employer in Austria until you physically pick up your new permit.
+Instead, you must apply for a "change of purpose" ("Zweckänderungsverfahren") to get a new Red-White-Red Card or EU Blue Card at the competent residence authority.
+The application will be re-examined by various Austrian authorities.
+However, as the authorities already know you, this procedure is usually quicker than an initial application procedure.
+You can only start working for your new employer in Austria once you have physically collected your new permit.

 3. 11